Ern7/myweather-ios/README.md

 # MyWeather
 A simple app that displays the weather forecast based on the user's current location.
-This app uses the Open Weather Map API, so please make sure to get your own API key from https://rapidapi.com/community/api/open-weather-map/ and place it in the `RapidApiKey` property inside the `Constants` file before you run the app.
+This app uses the Open Weather Map API, so please make sure to get your own API key from https://rapidapi.com/community/api/open-weather-map/ and place it in the `RapidApiKey` property inside the `Constants` file before you run the app (or any unit tests).

 <img src="https://user-images.githubusercontent.com/41815081/148660961-f0b37485-5d14-4e32-af01-0521e385063a.gif" width="250">